 “Shouldn’t you have told the boys you were asking about their projects on behalf of the school paper?”
-Alex prodded gently.
+Alex prodded.

 “You know, dad, I don’t think Ms. Johnson is the kind of friend you want anyway.
-I hear that she tows the line in front of the administration, but in the classroom when no one is there except students she comes out with some pretty racist things.
-I mean she always phrases them like discussion questions, so if they get repeated they don’t sound that bad, but her class spends a lot of time talking about things that make some of the kids uncomfortable.”
+I hear she tows the line in front of the administration, but in the classroom when no one is there except students, she comes out with some pretty racist things.
+I mean she always phrases them like questions, so if they get repeated they don’t sound so bad, but her class spends a lot of time talking about things that make some kids uncomfortable.”

-“Teddie, I think you’re exaggerating.
-If that were really the case, honey, kids would be speaking up, to their parents, to the department head.”
+“Teddie, you’re exaggerating.
+If that were the case, kids would be speaking up, to their parents, and to the department head.”

-Teddie had her you-adults-just-do-not-understand expression firmly on her face.
-“Dad, if a kid reports her then she twists it around like they were just having a class discussion and that this kid is saying stuff because he didn’t do well on a test or something.
-And that kid can usually kiss a good grade from her goodbye.”
+Teddie had her you-adults-do-not-understand expression on her face.
+“Dad, if a kid reports her, then she twists it around like they were having a class discussion and this kid is saying stuff because he didn’t do well on a test or something.
+And that kid can kiss a good grade from her goodbye.”

-Her dad gave that possibility some thought.
-“I think the other history teachers would know and be involved if this lady was really crossing a line.”
+Her dad gave the possibility some thought.
+“I think the other history teachers would know and be involved if this lady was crossing a line.”

 More of the look.
 “Dad, you need to get out of the science department more.
-Word is that most of the Early Gulch history department pretty much agrees with everything Ms. Johnson teaches.
-The others keep their opinions more to themselves, but they don’t object.
-The few that do, like Mr. Hanson who left last year, they’re not lasting very long.
-I think there’s some group or organization out there that has all of the history teachers involved.”
+Word is most of the Early Gulch history teachers agree with everything Ms. Johnson teaches, even though they keep their opinions more to themselves.
+The few that object, like Mr. Hanson who left, they don’t last long.
+I think the whole history department is part of some racist group.”

 “Now who sounds paranoid?” her dad kidded.

 “You know what they say.
 Doesn’t mean they’re not out to get you.
-I’m sorry I put you on Ms. Johnson’s radar.
+Look, I’m sorry I put you on Ms. Johnson’s radar.
 Be careful, Dad.
-I think she likes hurting people that don’t agree with her.”
+I think she likes hurting people who don’t agree with her.”

 There was lightness in Stan’s step as he helped unload the two trucks and made his way to the cave’s small entrance.
 “You first, Dr. Drexler,” Nelson said politely.
 Stan wasn’t even all the way in when he noticed mud tracks he was sure neither he nor his students had made.
 No, come on, he thought.
-Surely we did not have intruders last night of all times.
+Surely we didn’t have intruders last night.

 He looked around quickly.
 Everything else they had found over the last few days was completely undisturbed.
 Only the ornate box and its half disintegrated bit of cloth covering were completely gone, as if they had never existed.

-You have got to be kidding, Stan muttered to himself.
+You’ve got to be kidding, Stan muttered to himself.
 Locals?
 For christsakes, did one of my students tell somebody?
 Then he had a second thought.
-Was there any chance at all that any of the five students could read hieroglyphics from this region that well?
+Was there any chance any of the five students could read hieroglyphics from this region that well?

-Because Dr. Stan Drexler of course could.
+Because Dr. Stan Drexler, of course, could.
 He had studied nothing but for the last twelve years.
-And even though there was a fair amount of local variation and he had only gotten a quick glance at it, there are certain words that anyone who has ever loved archaeology knows, at least in the culture where they have expertise.
-“Treasure” is one of those words.
-Even higher on the list is any phrase that translates roughly as “the greatest treasure ever.”
+Even though there was a fair amount of local variation and he’d only gotten a quick glance, there are certain words anyone who has ever loved archeology knows, at least in the culture where they have expertise.
+“Treasure” is one.
+Even higher on the list is any phrase translating roughly as “the greatest treasure ever.”

-Alex and Xuha continued their tennis workouts into the summer, with Xuha growing stronger each week, as he became a better left-handed player.
-Finally, after two and a half months, he felt confident enough to try a few gingerly hits right handed.
+Alex and Xuha continued their tennis workouts into the summer, with Xuha growing stronger each week, as his left-handed playing improved.
+After two and a half months, he felt confident enough to try his right hand.

-“I think I will always practice left-handed too.
-It seems to me the flexibility could be a real asset on the court.
-For injury, to give my arm a rest or even for just for throwing off an opponent.”
+“I think I’ll always practice left-handed, too.
+It could be a real asset on the court, giving my right arm a rest or even using my left to throw off an opponent.”

 “That day you got attacked.
-You still have no idea who they were or why they attacked you?”
+You still have no idea who they were or why they picked you?”
 Alex wondered aloud as they both gulped water and gathered up their gear.

 Xuha shook his head.
 “I mean, I can guess.
-It’s pretty obvious around school who might be inclined to do that.
+It’s pretty obvious around school who’d be inclined to do that.
 But they didn’t say anything to me and no one has threatened me since.
 I try to stay out of trouble.”

 “You do,” Alex agreed.
 “But given the way you fought the first two attackers off, I’d guess you’ve been in a fight or two before.
 I have to admit, I had no idea you could move that fast, and I work with you physically.”

 Xuha grinned.
 “I don’t like to fight, but I can if I have to.
-I know this is going to sound kind of odd, and I’m not sure that I’m explaining it all that well.
-But if it’s a situation where I really have to, or really want to make my body do something, you know, hit a ball or hit a person, it’s like everything almost slows down a little for me.
-So then I can do it.
+I know this’ll sound odd, but if it’s a situation where I really have to, or really want to, make my body do something, like hit a ball or a person, it’s like everything slows down for me, so I can do it.
 Does that make any sense?”

-“I tried to tell this once to another boy I played soccer with.
-He was like really scary good and he was trying to help me, give me tips and stuff, and I was afraid he was going to think I was crazy, you know?”
+“I tried to tell this to a boy I played soccer with.
+He was like scary good and was trying to help me, give me tips and stuff, and I was afraid he’d think I was crazy, you know?”
 Xuha made a crazy face.
-By now Alex had gotten used to the boy’s odd facial humor and he just ignored it.
+By now Alex had gotten used to the boy’s odd facial humor and he ignored it.